 Improving air quality in Birmingham will benefit everyone that lives in and visits the city.
 Air pollution is a serious issue and causes the early death of around 900 people in Birmingham each year.
 By reducing harmful vehicle emissions in the city centre we can help to save these lives.

 The CAZ will be particularly beneficial to children, who are especially vulnerable to poor air quality.
 It will also make a huge difference to people who work in the city centre and are exposed to the worst air pollution on a more regular basis.

 As well as improving people’s health, the CAZ shows that Birmingham is serious about taking action on air quality.
 The city will be a role model for others that look to implement Clean Air Zones in the future.

 Birmingham City Council will offer exemptions from the CAZ charges for a few select groups of people.
 These exemptions include:

 - Commercial vehicles registered within the CAZ (LGV/HGV/coaches – maximum 2 vehicles per company) – 1-year exemption

 - Commercial vehicles registered within the Birmingham area travelling to the CAZ with an existing finance agreement beyond 2020 (LGV/HGV/coaches – maximum 2 vehicles per company) – 1-year exemption

 - Residents living within the CAZ, who have their private vehicles registered to their address – 2-year exemption

 - Individuals travelling into the Clean Air Zone for work – 1-year exemption for those with salaries up to £30k per year

 Vehicle owners that are eligible for exemptions will have to apply, apart from those exempted based on their tax class.
-Details of the application process will be published by the Council by Summer 2019.
+Details of the application process will be published by the Council by Autumn 2019.